BY Alina Livneva POSTED 12th of June 2018 17:00 GMT

 Abstract Art in Postmodern World

 The 21st Century saw a strong emergence of different art, as progress brought in new opportunities.
 It took different shapes depending on the period, as we are in the postmodern world, abstract art is set to further evolve.
-Artists always react to the developments in society they live in.
-We expect to see new great abstract forms.
+Famous abstract artists today always react to the developments in society they live in.
+We expect to see new great abstract forms like G. Virtosu symbolism.

 Abstract art is a miracle.
 A painting means something!
 The greatness of abstraction is one of the most moving achievements of modern times.
 Same as people get connected to music vibes it happens with abstract art.
 For the viewer, the artwork is like music to the ear.